Our Team

 Treasurer

-Lee is a semi-retired veterinarian who owned and operated a successful veterinary practice for over 40 years.
+Lee is a retired veterinarian who owned and operated a successful veterinary practice for over 40 years.
 As our CFO he brings his business acumen to Stuttering Therapy Resources, keeping us on track!
 Lee is a person who stutters, and his passionate advocacy has led him to represent those affected by stuttering in various local, state, and national organizations and associations, including leading the National Stuttering Association as Chairman of the Board for 7 years.
+Most recently he volunteers for To Be Like Me, a disability awareness program in which he teaches school aged children about stuttering.
 Lee has been the recipient of multiple awards, including the Distinguished Service Award from the American Speech-Language-Hearing Association, the Distinguished Consumer Award from the International Fluency Association, the Hall of Fame Award from the National Stuttering Association, the Charles Van Riper Award from the National Council on Communicative Disorders, and the Distinguished Alumnus Award from the Texas A&M College of Veterinary Medicine.
-In his spare time, Lee enjoys golf, travel, cycling, and long walks with his bride (that’s Nina).
+In his spare time, Lee enjoys golf, travel, pickleball, and long walks with his bride (that’s Nina).

 Virginia Yaruss, Director of Publications